Metro East Church Calendar

 Community Trunk or Treat: Bible Center Church will host its annual Community Trunk or Treat from 4 to 6 p.m.
 Sunday, Oct.
 27, in the church parking lot, 100 Bible Center Drive, Charleston.
 Children and parents are welcome to come in costume.
 Along with plenty of candy, the event will include roasting marshmallows, popping kettle corn and other activities.

+Night of Treats: Greater Emmanuel Gospel Tabernacle, 1546 Third Ave., Charleston, will host a Night of Treats, from 6 to 8 p.m.
+Thursday, Oct.
+31, offering a safe place to bring your children for treats, pizza and fun.
+For more information, call 304-346-2511.

+Jay Humphreys Trio: The Jay Humphreys Trio will sing at 1 p.m.
+Saturday, Oct.
+26, at the Starlight Gospel Sing at Susannah Missionary Baptist Church, Ona.
+The trio will also sing at the 11 a.m.
+Homecoming services on Sunday, Oct.
+27, at the Charleston Mountain Mission in Charleston.

 Memorial Sing: The Warren Kessinger Memorial Sing will begin at 7 p.m. on Friday, Nov.
-1, at the Cathedral of Prayer, Charleston.
+1, at the Cathedral of Prayer, 2326 Pennsylvania Ave., Charleston.
 The Jay Humphreys Trio and emcee Chris Akers of Southern Blend Radio will host the sing.
+Along with the Jay Humphreys Trio, singers will include The Brighterside Quartet, The Laborers Quartet, The Humphreys, The Believers and Ron Pauley.

+'Surviving the Holidays' Seminar: A "Surviving the Holidays" seminar, for people facing the holidays after a loved one’s death, will get underway at 5 p.m. on Sunday, Nov.
+10, in the Fellowship Hall at Elk River Nazarene Church, 143 Dutch Road, Charleston.
+The two-hour seminar features video interviews with counselors, grief experts and other people who have experienced the holidays after their loved one’s death and who offer practical suggestions and reassurance.
+Those who attend will receive a Survival Guide filled with practical tips, encouraging words, journaling ideas and exercises for daily help through the holiday season.
+The cost of the book is $5.
+Register by calling 304-342-6052.